 Response: Disputed as incomplete, inaccurate, and misleading.
 The International Political Science Review did not conduct this study; rather, it published the work of Pippa Norris, a Lecturer and political scientist at the Harvard Kennedy School.
 Thus, the findings are those of Professor Norris, not the ISPR.
-And while the 2020 presidential election did not cause Americans' already-existing confidence deficit, Defendant's contention neglects to report what Professor Norris points to as the root causes of dissatisfaction with democracy.
+Defendant neglects to report what Professor Norris points to as the root causes of dissatisfaction with democracy.
 A page later, Professor Norris writes, "In the US data, the fairness of election officials, the role of money in politics, and equal opportunities to run for office were the most significant predictors."
 Def.'s Ex.
 1-3, p.
-16. The contention that the 2020 presidential election exacerbated the confidence deficit is inaccurate-any exacerbation resulted from the misinformation spread about the election.
-As Professor Norris notes, the messages of political leaders shape public perception about the health of democracy: "These challenges [to public faith in democracy] face all countries, but they are particularly severe in the US where there has been a steady drumbeat of criticism of the electoral process on both sides of the aisle.
-This includes repeated cries of 'massive voter fraud' by the GOP leadership in successive elections since Florida in 2000 as well as repeated Democratic counter-claims of violations of voting rights through overly-restrictive state registration requirements."
+16. To the extent voter confidence has decreased following the 2020 election, it is the result of political actors spreading misinformation spread about the election.
+As Professor Norris notes, the messages of political leaders shape public perception about the health of democracy: "These challenges [to public faith in democracy] face all countries, but they are particularly severe in the US where there has been a steady drumbeat of criticism of the electoral process."
 Def.'s Ex.
 1-3, p.
-19. While it is correct that Professor Norris reports the decline in confidence stretching over the last 22 years, Defendant's characterization of Professor Norris's article omits what she points to as the true root cause - a root cause which does not include ballot collection, insufficient voter ID laws, or long lines in polling places.
-Moreover, overall voter confidence has been remarkably stable across the last three presidential election cycles.
+19. While it is correct that Professor Norris reports the decline in confidence stretching over the last 22 years, Defendant's characterization of Professor Norris's article omits what she points to as the true root cause - a root cause which does not include ballot collection, insufficient voter ID laws, or EDR.
+Moreover, overall voter confidence has been high and remarkably stable across the last three presidential election cycles.
 Street Rebuttal Rep. at 20.